mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 2nd Listen: Pretty good
 * 3rd Listen: Pretty good

 This album is in the mix.
 The tonality is inventive.
-Unfortunately, the lyrics are at times lacking.
+There are big songs.
+The lyrics at times are lacking, but when all is said and done - what a break up album!

 ## 5/8 Psychocandy - The Jesus And Mary Chain
 * 1st Listen: Ok/ pretty good